This summer the CCSS team had the opportunity to deliver training to communities in Nelson, Prince George and Merritt.

 “The training has helped my appreciation for a coordinated effort in addressing the barriers faced by IPV victims.
 I also learnt about the problems VAWIR faced earlier and now know how they can be addressed.”

 “The training was very informative.
-Lots of useful information how to share information, informed consent, risk factors, and how to make referral for ICAT, how to support an individual in the community through ICAT.
+Lots of useful information on how to share information, informed consent, risk factors, and how to make referral for ICAT, how to support an individual in the community through ICAT.
 Thank you for sharing the information.”

 To request community coordination training, contact the CCSS team at ccss@endingviolence.org.